JMantello/JMantello/README.md

 The best way to contact me is through my [LinkedIn](https://www.linkedin.com/in/jonathanmantello/) profile.

 ## About me
 I'm a software developer apprentice and I'm currently working for [Expedia Group](https://www.expediagroup.com), partnered with [Multiverse Apprenticeships](https://www.multiverse.io/en-US/programs).

-I also graduated in Computer Science at [Renton Technical College](https://www.rtc.edu) in 2020.
+### My current role with Expedia Group
 In my current role, I work with a team of developers to build and maintain critical backend services for Expedia Group.
 I've been responsible for the development of the platform's metrics collection and monitoring.
 I work with Java, Kotlin, and Spring Boot, and I'm familiar with writing documentation, working with CI/CD pipelines, and vulnerability management.

+### My background
+In 2021, I completed an internship with [Envestnet](https://www.envestnet.com) as a back-end software developer intern.
+I worked with a team of interns to build two projects for Envestnet.
+I worked with C#, MongoDB, and PostgreSQL, and I was responsible for the development of two RESTful APIs.

+In 2022, I graduated in Computer Science at [Renton Technical College](https://www.rtc.edu) with high honors.
+I participated in the student senate, was a peer tutor, recieved the Guided Pathways IDEAL Fellowship Scholarship, and started the computer science club.

+### My interests
 I'm passionate about software development and I'm always looking for opportunities to learn and improve my skills.
 I also enjoy playing music, and I've been playing the guitar for over 10 years.

 ## Skills
-I've had many opportunities to work with different technologies and programming languages throughout my career.
+I've had many opportunities to work with different technologies and programming languages throughout my developing career.
 Rather than listing them all, I'll list the ones I'm most confident and familiar with.

+### Project management
+- Agile, Sprint planning
+- Jira
+- Confluence

 ### Programming languages
 - Java - Spring Boot
 - Kotlin - Spring Boot
 - JavaScript - React

-### Project management
-- Agile, Sprint planning
-- Jira
-- Confluence

 ### Development practices
-- Documentation
+- Creating services with gRPC
 - Metrics collection and monitoring
-- Vulnerability management
-- Testing
+- Creating and maintaining documentation
 - Writing clean code
-- RESTful APIs, gRPC
+- Testing with MockK
+- Vulnerability patching

 ### CI/CD Pipelines
 - GitHub Actions